MA English Literature, University of Leeds, 2016 (Dissertation, 'Godlikeness and Theophany in Late Shakespeare') –– Distinction

 Informal Writing (Arts Journalism, etc.)

-I have always enjoyed writing about the arts for a popular audience, and consider it at least as important as any academic writing I may do.
-From 2019 I shall be a) conducting interviews, by invitation, with leading figures of Opera North's productions (to be published with the very fine publication Leeds Living), and b) perhaps offering articles on Renaissance poets to the wonderful organisation, The Society of Classical Poets (see the Wordsworth below).
+I have always enjoyed writing about the arts for a popular audience, and consider it as important as any academic writing I may do.
 Below are details of my most important and recent involvements.

-i) 2018–present: Occasional journalism (opera, classical recitals, plays, and occasionally folk) for Leeds Living magazine.
-Writings from January 2018 onwards: leedsliving.co.uk/author/charles-eager
+i) 2018–present: Occasional journalism (reviews and interviews concerning opera, classical recitals, theatre, poetry, and occasionally folk music) for Leeds Living magazine.
+Writings from January 2018 onwards: <leedsliving.co.uk/author/charles-eager>

 iv) 2016–17: My older reviews for Leeds Living (early 2016–late 2017) are archived on my Wordpress (charleseager.wordpress.com).
 The newer reviews, from 2018, are archived here too.